veksh/ovfconf/README.md

 # ovfconf

-Tool for Linux guest VM customization based on vmware OVF environment (vApp properties)
+Tool for Linux guest VM customization based on vmware OVF environment (vApp properties).

 (documentation is work-in-progress, hope to finish it soon)

 # Overview

-OVF Environment is a way to pass some metadata like IP address to guest VM while deploying it from OVF template (see [OVF specification][ovf-spec] and William Lam [introduction][lam-ovf-environment] for details).
+OVF Environment is a way to pass arbitrary data to guest VM while deploying it from OVF template, most useful are hostname and IP address (see [OVF specification][ovf-spec] and William Lam [introduction][lam-ovf-environment] for details).
+In form of "vApp properties" it could be used to pass data from vCenter to VM at startup.

-Unfortunately, there is no common way to utilize this fine mechanism to provide VM images with self-configuration abilities (vmware implement one in VCenter Appliance OVF image as `/etc/init.d/vaos`, but this implementation is somewhat hard to reuse and has too many external dependences).
-This simple tool developed to fill this void.
+This simple script allows to customize VMs deployed from OVF template or by cloning by manually assigning host configuration parameters and reconfigure software after address change.

 [ovf-spec]: http://dmtf.org/sites/default/files/standards/documents/DSP0243_1.1.1.pdf
 [lam-ovf-environment]: http://www.virtuallyghetto.com/2012/06/ovf-runtime-environment.html